Cody2934/Cody2934/README.md

 <details>
   <summary>Where do I work?</summary>

 *<sup>I work at FuelCloud.
 A cloud based fuel management company with multiple hardware and software components.
-At FuelCloud we have three core values.
-Be simple to start, easy to use, and supported all the time.<sup>*
+At FuelCloud we have three core values: Create something simple to start, easy to use, and supported all the time.<sup>*
 </details>